stjet/hedgeblog/posts/example.md

 Hello!
 This is an **example** post *not meant* to be actually served on the blog.
-Go to the `gh-pages` branch of the repo for the actual blog posts and stuff.
+Go to the `pages` branch of the repo for the actual blog posts and stuff.

 [look its a link](https://example.com)